Swapnil-J-Patil/Geofencing-Navigation-App-With-GoogleMapsAPI/README.md

 This repository hosts a navigation app built using the Google Maps API.
-The app provides users with detailed directions to their destination, including turn-by-turn navigation and real-time traffic updates.
+The app provides users with detailed directions to their destination.
 Additionally, it offers custom marker functionality to enhance the user experience and includes geofencing features for large structures.<br><br>
 <B> Current Location icon:</B> The icon will point towards the direction you are facing.<br><br>
 ![Screenshot (29)](https://github.com/Swapnil-J-Patil/GoogleMapDirectionApp/assets/129786110/f7f7b794-3519-44e3-b432-d5f33719990b)<br><br>